AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 for one Decode target and not Required (i.e, either Discardable or Switch) for another.
 {:.alert .alert-info }

-[Selective Forwarding Unit] (SFU)
-: A middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets ([RFC7667]).

 Switch indication
 : An indication associated with a specific Decode target that all subsequent